sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 to overall system reliability.
 However, separating the program into distinct subsystems that either complete successfully or fail in well-defined ways is essential, feasible, and economical."

+## input validation

+always test the input of the system or function unless the data is guaranteed to be well defined and without error. (data type, data size, data boundaries, white and black lists... )

+## timeouts

+as a protection measure, retry, relaunch or fallback, in case the intended function cannot be performed or fails.

+## circuit breakers

+in case several continous failures in an inteded function, abort and consider rescue action like reboot drivers, or reboot the system.

+## supervisory patterns

+implement strategies like heartbeats and so, that acknoledge that the system is still going on.

+## fallbacks

+Prepare a list of possible fall back option in case that the expected function cannot be performed.

+## test the system with fault injection techniques.

+## excell in error handling.